Skip to main content

 Future<void> main() async {

-final response = await bluesky.feed.getTimeline();
+final response = await bsky.feed.getTimeline();

 // This is rate limit!